ali-raheem/war_in_hex/README.md

 # War in Hex - v0.4.0

 Free implementation of a Hive style game without any copyright code/images.
+Also comes with two servers in Erlang and Python.

 ![Screenshot of War in Hex](Screenshot.png?raw=true "War in Hex in action")